-Imposter syndrome is the feeling of self-doubt, insecurity and/or fraudulence despite often overwhelming evidence to the contrary.
-It can affect your sense of self-worth, happiness and professional progression.
+Imposter syndrome is the feeling of self-doubt, insecurity, and/or fraudulence despite often overwhelming evidence to the contrary.
+It can affect your sense of self-worth, happiness, and professional progression.
 In actual fact, the more accomplished you are, the more likely you are to feel like an imposter.

 Symptoms of Imposter Syndrome are different for everyone.
 For some it could be the feeling that everyone is watching you, analysing your every move, waiting to criticise, picking needless holes in your hard work.
-Or it could be the crippling, vivid fear that you are not worthy of the position you are in, the position you have worked your ass off to get to and the feeling that soon someone is going to take it away!
+Or it could be the crippling, vivid fear that you are not worthy of the position you are in, the position you have worked your ass off to get to, and the feeling that soon someone is going to take it away!

-Since I have started my new role, I have been getting this feeling a lot.
+Since I have started my role as Marketing Executive, I have been getting this feeling a lot.
 I am painfully aware that I don’t have as much experience as others within this field and although I have worked my butt off internally for years to show that I can do the job, I still get the feeling that there has been a mistake.
 A cruel practical joke if you will.
 It is however comforting to know that I am not alone.
 This response is likely to hit you when you get increased responsibilities, or once you have reached a personal goal – both of which have happened to me recently.

 Gee Fiona, thanks for airing your professional insecurities out for all to see, but what are you trying to say?
-Well, if I feel like this, and the internet tells me 66% of woman and 56% of men feel like this, then there must be a way for us all to overcome it right?
+Well, if I feel like this, and the internet tells me 66% of women and 56% of men feel like this, then there must be a way for us all to overcome it right?

 So, I have scoured the internet to find a way that we can overcome this feeling and celebrate ourselves.
 Luckily during my research, I found that there were three reoccurring themes.
 You’re welcome.